Shivamshrivaastava/doctor-appointment/README.md

 1. Set production environment variables
 2. Use MongoDB Atlas for database
-3. Deploy to platforms like Heroku, AWS, or DigitalOcean
+3. Deploy to platforms like Heroku, AWS, or DigitalOcean or render
 4. Set up proper logging and monitoring

 ## License